Looking for the best line for Crappie fishing?

 SpiderWire Stealth Braid– Best Braided Line For Crappie

-PowerPro Spectra, which uses PowerPro’s proprietary enhanced body technology to create a nearly perfect fishing line.
+PowerPro Spectra uses PowerPro’s proprietary enhanced body technology to create a nearly perfect fishing line.
 The result is a smooth and very round fishing line that is highly sensitive.
 It is ideal for enabling you to feel subtle bites on the lure or bait and set the hook more often for successful hookups and landings.

 KastKing SuperPower Braided